Back to menu | Back to clickable plan | Back to topic (Shops and bars)

 Photo: Bianchi 1998, fig. 2.

-The east half of the building, seen from the south.
+The interior of the east half of the building, seen from the north.

 The wall-paintings in room 19, south-east corner, before the detachment of the paintings.